jessicaramsa/proyecto-final-sp-api/README.md

 Temporaly, it will be using the MongoDB Atlas URL.

 # Upload folder
-The upload folder is setting thinking you would place your files in the same server as your API.
+All the files uploaded will be storage in [Cloudinary](cloudinary.com).
-Check `config/config.py` for more information.
+Check `config/cloudinary.py`.